Top 10 Best Convertible Cars

 Inside, you’re met with Audi’s signature minimalist interior.
 The main interface can be found behind the steering wheel while a few buttons sit neatly on the fascia.

 Buyers can also purchase Audi’s optional technology pack which includes a satnav, eight speakers and plenty of other premium features.

 Other selling points include ample legroom, a spacious boot; but that is due to losing the Coupe’s rear seats.

 - Expensive options

-The entry level BMW 4 Series Convertible is another great option if you’re planning to buy a convertible in 2019.
-It has lots to offer, including a smooth ride, sturdy chassis and optional extras galore.
+A BMW 4 Series Convertible is another great option if you’re planning to buy a convertible in 2020.
+It has lots to offer in terms of granular spec, so you can truly make it your own.

-Along with its luxurious interior and well-constructed retracting roof, the 4 Series Convertible comes with a smooth running petrol engine that produces up to 189bhp with very little noise.
+Along with its luxurious interior and solid metal retracting roof, the 4 Series Convertible comes with a choice of petrol or diesel engines.

 The model’s infotainment interface is intuitive and easy to learn.
 The front seats are supportive, comfortable and fully adjustable.
 If you purchase the £710 comfort pack, you’ll get your neck warmed too.

-Add to all that comfort the 370 litre boot capacity and there’s plenty of room to take the whole family out for a bumper shopping spree.
+Add to all that comfort the 370 litre boot space and there’s plenty of room for a weekend away.